sveawebpay/php-integration/README.md

 ## 1. Installing and configuration

 ### 1.1 Requirements
 The integration package requires PHP 5.3 or higher to use.
-See the PHP documentation for more information on [namespaces in PHP](http://php.net/manual/en/language.namespaces.php).
+You also need to have soap support enabled.

 To run the package test suite, phpunit 3.7 is needed.
 To regenerate the apidoc documentation, phpdocumentor 2.3 or higher is needed.